The Enterprise’s Guide to AWS Direct Connect and Transit Gateway

 Connecting with Transit Gateway via Megaport

-When TGW via Direct Connect launched, network partners like Megaport connected customers to AWS via the following models: dedicated connections, hosted connections, and Hosted Virtual Interfaces (VIF).
-Megaport uses and is still supported by AWS via the Hosted VIF model.
-Hosted VIFs allow Megaport to provide you with flexibility and scalability when connecting to AWS which include scaling bandwidth in increments of 1Mbps from 1Mbps to 10Gbps VXCs where previously, partners delivering hosted connections were limited to a maximum of 500Mbps per VIF.
+When TGW via Direct Connect launched, network partners like Megaport connected customers to AWS via the following models: dedicated connections, hosted connections 50 to 500Mbps, and Hosted Virtual Interfaces (VIF).
+Megaport uses and still supports AWS via the Hosted VIF model.
+Hosted VIFs allow Megaport to provide customers with flexibility and scalability when connecting to AWS, which include scaling bandwidth in increments of 1Mbps to 5Gbps VXCs where, previously, partners delivering hosted connections were limited to a maximum of 500Mbps per VIF.

 Factors to Consider

-- The Hosted VIF model does not natively support Transit Gateway via Direct Connect.
+- Private VIFs via Hosted VIF model do not natively support Transit Gateway via Direct Connect.

-Where a customer would like to promote their TGW to be accessible over a Direct Connect, it is possible (in all regions) to utilise a Public (Hosted) VIF across a Megaport VXC service.
-You would need to retain your IPSEC VPN connection but you can move traffic off your internet path and onto a Megaport VXC path instead.
-The AWS IPSEC VPN service via Public VIF will require you to use either your own public IP space to perform the public peering, or can utilise Megaport Cloud Router to provide the public peering IPs and NAT this back to across a VXC that uses RFC1918/private IP space.
-AWS TGWs will be available in all regions that AWS TGW is currently available in, without the associated TGW via DX dependency.
-With the above workaround in place, traffic will be end-to-end encrypted and also subject to a maximum throughput of 1.25Gbps (AWS VPN limitation).
+When a customer would like to promote their TGW to be accessible over a Direct Connect sub 1Gbps, it is possible (in all regions) to use a Public VIF (Hosted VIF or Hosted Connection) across a Megaport VXC service.
+The AWS IPSEC VPN service via Public VIF will require you to use either your own public IP space to perform the public peering, or you can use Megaport Cloud Router (MCR) to provide the public peering IPs and NAT this back across a VXC that uses RFC1918/private IP space.
+Traffic will be end-to-end encrypted and also subject to a maximum throughput of 1.25Gbps (AWS VPN limitation).
+Here is additional information from AWS on this configuration AWS Sub 1G TGW Public VIF.

 AWS Transit Gateway: what is it and how does it work?